 How would a neural theory account for the two different signatures of covariation?
 A complete account is still missing, but a number of proposals have been made (Goodman & Latash, 2006; Latash, 2021; Neilson & Neilson, 2010).
-Here we focus on models that are somewhat aligned with the neural principles discussed in this Chapter (Martin et al., 2009; Martin et al., 2019; Reimann & Schöner, 2017).
-We summarize three main ideas in Figure 11.
-First, the forward projection of Figure 9 must be part of such a theory to account for the classical signatures of synergy.
+Here, we focus on models that are somewhat aligned with the neural principles discussed in this chapter (Martin et al., 2019, 2009; Reimann & Schöner, 2017).
+We summarize three main ideas in Fig. 11.
+First, the forward projection of Fig. 9 must be part of such a theory to account for the classical signatures of synergy.
 Second, recurrent connectivity within a motor network may establish compensatory coupling.
-Such connectivity may, in effect, decouple the subspaces parallel and orthogonal to the UCM, so that deviations from the manifold are counteracted, while deviations within the UCM are resisted only weakly (hence the name "uncontrolled").
+Such connectivity may, in effect, decouple the subspaces parallel and orthogonal to the UCM, so the deviations from the manifold are counteracted, while deviations within the UCM are resisted only weakly (hence the name "uncontrolled").
 A mathematical formulation for such decoupling was shown to account not only for the UCM structure of variance (Martin et al., 2019), but also for a variety of other experimental signatures including self-motion and motor equivalence (Martin et al., 2009).
 That mathematical formulation was not entirely aligned with the neural principles we outlined at the outset.
-A thoroughly neural theory of this form of compensatory coupling still needs to be developed.
-Spinal neural networks could potentially provide a substrate for such recurrent connectivity through the Renshaw interneurons (Latash et al., 2005)1, but many other possibilities exist (Windhorst, 2007).
-A third proposed mechanism is back-coupling, a form of positive feedback from the muscle or joint level to the motor network.
-This mechanism was proposed in (Martin et al., 2009) within a formalization that represents the signals descending to the joints in terms of expected joint velocities and joint configurations.
-Back-coupling is the notion that these signals "yield" to sensed deviations from these expected time courses.
+A thorough neural theory of this form of compensatory coupling still needs to be developed.
+Spinal neural networks could potentially provide a substrate for such recurrent connectivity through the Renshaw interneurons (Latash et al., 2005) (in this work, the term "back coupling" is used for the recurrent connectivity that generates compensatory covariation.
+In this chapter, we use this term in a different sense explained later.), but many other possibilities exist (Windhorst, 2007).
+A third proposed mechanism is back coupling, a form of positive feedback from the muscle or joint level to the motor network.
+This mechanism was proposed by Martin et al. (2009) within a formalization that represents the signals descending to the joints in terms of expected joint velocities and joint configurations.

+Back coupling is the notion that these signals "yield" to sensed deviations from these expected time courses.
 Thus, for instance, a joint that flexes less or more slowly than expected leads to an update of the descending signal to that joint that shifts the expectation in the direction of reduced flexion.
 This yielding was effective only within the UCM, so the descending signals would still drive the hand to its desired state.
-Back-coupling was critical in that model to understand motor equivalence, the realization of the same hand position in space with a different joint configuration following a phasic perturbation (Scholz & Schöner, 2014).
-Some empirical evidence for a mechanism consistent with back-coupling has been obtained by Mark Latash and colleagues in isometric tasks (Ambike et al., 2016; Ambike et al., 2015; Zhou et al., 2015a; Zhou et al., 2014; Zhou et al., 2015b).
+Back coupling was critical in that model to understand motor equivalence, the realization of the same hand position in space with a different joint configuration following a phasic perturbation (Scholz & Schöner, 2014).
+Some empirical evidence for a mechanism consistent with back coupling has been obtained by Mark Latash and colleagues in isometric tasks (Ambike et al., 2016, 2015; Zhou et al., 2014, 2015 a, 2015 b).
 Still, this idea needs further elaboration.